ankitects/anki/docs/windows.md

 Make sure the "C++ build tools" box is selected, and leave the default optional components enabled on the right.

-**Python 3.9**:

-Download the 64 bit Python 3.9 from <https://python.org>.
-Run the installer, and customize the installation.
-Select "install for all users", and choose the install path as c:\python.
-Currently the build scripts require Python to be installed in that location.

-When the install is done, click on the "remove the path limit" button.

-Python 3.9 is not currently recommended, as pylint does not support it yet.

 **MSYS**:

 Install [msys2](https://www.msys2.org/) into the default folder location.